Daniel Vaca

-Daniel Vaca (born 3 November 1978) is a Bolivian former football goalkeeper who played for The Strongest for a full decade, from 2011 until 2021.
+Daniel Vaca (born 3 November 1978) is a Bolivian football coach and former player who played as a goalkeeper.
+He is the current president of The Strongest's football committee.

+Vaca played for The Strongest for a full decade, from 2011 until 2021.
 He also earned 16 caps for the Bolivian national team in the 2010s.

 Early life

 During his youth, Vaca played as a forward, making his debut under the sticks at the age of 13, in an inter-neighborhood championship final organized by the Tahuichi Academy, only because the team's starting goalkeeper was not allowed to go due to a storm.
 As a forward, he was able to anticipate the opposing attackers, making several saves to help his side win the final, after which the Tahuichi Academy gave him a scholarship to train as a goalkeeper, where he was taught the basics of that position by Erwin Frey, a longtime Blooming goalkeeper.

 Club career

 Early career

 Having joined the ranks of Blooming as a teenager in the mid-1990s, Vaca made his debut in the Bolivian Primera División on 12 December 1999, aged 21, in a 1–1 draw with his future club The Strongest.
 Unsatisfied with his lack of playing time, he left the club in 2005, joining San José ahead of the 2006 season, with whom he played until 2009.